moise10r/codebase-rag/README.md

 - **Smart Code Understanding**: Uses RAG to provide context-aware responses about the codebase
 - **Interactive Chat**: Natural conversation interface to ask questions about the code
 - **Multiple Language Support**: Supports Python, JavaScript, TypeScript, Java, and more
-- **Token-Optimized**: Efficient handling of large codebases with smart context management
+- **Token-Optimized**: Efficient handling of large codebases with smart context management.

 ## Tech Stack